nlp-unibo/checkthat--subjectivity-detection/README.md

 ## We need you!

-We kindly invite you and your team to help us annotate a small dataset (~300 sentences) in a specific language where you have proficiency (e.g. your native one).
+We kindly invite you and your team to help us collect and annotate a small dataset (~300 sentences) in a specific language where you have proficiency (e.g. your native one).

 ## Where to start?